deadlyvipers/dojo_rules/introduction.md

 Hi!
 This is Cherie. :)

-My favorite (and only current) path is the Git one!
+My favorite (and only current) CodeSchool path is the Electives.